freszu/cwac-strictmodeex/README.markdown

 [the CWAC-Adapter project](http://github.com/commonsguy/cwac-adapter) to your project.

+NOTE: The JAR name, as of v0.3.1, has a `cwac-` prefix, to help distinguish it from other JARs.

 Also note that if you plan to use this as an Android library project in source form, you will also need to download [the CWAC-Adapter project](http://github.com/commonsguy/cwac-adapter)